 “Bryson,” I said warningly.
 “Don’t lie about this.
 You were at the frat.
 You tried to get me to go.
 I just stayed here.”

 “Mr. Johns, if you have had all those pre-law classes you would know that lying to a detective is a misdemeanor.
 Don’t make me take you in.”
 Bryson just continued glaring.
+At this point I’m not sure Detective Wilson could take Bryson in.

 “I don’t think anyone saw me here, but I was here.
 I’m innocent until proven otherwise.”